Seoul stocks open higher on Wall Street rally | Yonhap News Agency

 Seoul stocks open higher on Wall Street rally

-SEOUL, April 27 (Yonhap) -- South Korean stocks opened higher Monday, tracking gains on Wall Street.
+SEOUL, April 28 (Yonhap) -- South Korean stocks opened higher Tuesday, tracking overnight gains on Wall Street, despite falling oil prices.

-On Friday (local time), U.S. stocks ended higher as investor sentiment was boosted by the progress in a coronavirus relief package.
-The Dow Jones Industrial Average rose 1.11 percent, the S&P 500 added 1.39 percent, and the Nasdaq composite index was up 1.65 percent.
+On Monday (local time), U.S. stocks ended higher as investor sentiment was boosted by efforts to normalize economic activities.
+The Dow Jones Industrial Average rose 1.51 percent, the S&P 500 added 1.47 percent, and the Nasdaq composite index was up 1.11 percent.

 khj@yna.co.kr